What should I do If I Have An Accident Abroad?25 Apr 2019 | Magdalena Knez

 - Call the police.
 Request an interpreter if necessary.
-In most countries it is expected that the police will attend any accident that involves a non-native driver.
+In most countries, it is expected that the police will attend to any accident that involves a non-native driver.

 - Take photographs and notes of what happened and details of any witnesses.

 - Swap insurance details with any other involved parties.

 - Inform your car insurer as soon as is practical, as well as your car hire firm if applicable.